 If you find it useful, gradually work up to 15-20 minutes a day.
 At about 15 minutes, there can be a deeper shift in your body when your nervous system settles down.
 It’s similar to when you begin an exercise session and the initial minutes can feel crappy and challenging.
 Then all of a sudden, your body gets in a rhythm and you’re in a completely different place.

-If you’re a geek like me and you’d like more resources about Coherent Breathing and regulating your nervous system, here are two:
+If you’d like more resources about Coherent Breathing and regulating your nervous system, here are two:

 - The Healing Power of the Breath by Richard P. Brown, MD and Patricia L. Gerbarg, MD

-- A blog post I wrote about why a well-regulated nervous system is so critical for growth and development
+- Another blog post I wrote about why a well-regulated nervous system is so critical for growth and development